 “A trio of gorgeous B&B villas with private plunge pools and sea views, in a peaceful vineyard setting near Oia (each sleeps 2-4)”

 Just a couple of kilometres east, the small sister village of Finikia enjoys a rather different feel: calm, tranquil and traditional.
 This is where Santorini's vineyard workers once lived, while the island's rich merchants had big houses in Oia; historically, the 2 villages have always been linked.
 Surrounded by vineyards and vegetable gardens in Finikia, 3 luxury self-catering villas – Vinsanto, Athiri and Nykteri – offer a rural retreat for romantics, families or small groups of friends (each sleeps 2-4 in 2 double bedrooms).
-Blissfully cool under a baking Aegean sun, the Vino Houses are minimalist and elegant: a blue and white archetype of Cycladic chic.
-Their charming manager, Yota, prepares a delicious breakfast – best eaten alfresco by your private plunge pool – and can arrange everything from quad bike hire and cooking classes to catamaran trips around intriguing lava islets.
+Blissfully cool under a baking Aegean sun, the houses are minimalist and elegant: a blue and white archetype of Cycladic chic.
+Their charming manager, Yiota, prepares a delicious breakfast – best eaten alfresco by your private plunge pool – and can arrange everything from quad bike hire and cooking classes to catamaran trips around intriguing lava islets.
 We're yet to stay but can't wait to do so.

 - Peaceful vineyard setting away from Oia’s crowds, but within easy reach by foot (30 mins) or car (5 mins)

 - The villas are cool, airy and beautifully designed, with careful attention to detail; each terrace has a shaded area for sun respite